Album-equivalent unit: Germany

+Australia

+The Australian Recording Industry Association, which issues the ARIA Charts, began incorporating streaming into its singles chart beginning on November 24, 2014, and its albums chart beginning on May 13, 2017.
+ARIA changes the conversion rate regularly, and as of July 2023, one sale is equivalent to 170 streams on a paid subscription service, or 420 streams on an ad-supported service.

 Responses and criticism

 According to Silvio Pietroluongo, vice president of charts and data development at Billboard, album equivalent units methodology "reflects album popularity in today's world, where music is accessible on so many platforms [and] has become the accepted measure of album success."
-Physical albums have mostly turned into collectors' items as noted by a 2016 poll by ICM Research, which found that nearly half of the surveyed people did not listen to the record they bought.
+Physical albums have mostly turned into collector's items as noted by a 2016 poll by ICM Research, which found that nearly half of the surveyed people did not listen to the record they bought.

-In Forbes, Hugh McIntyre noted that the usage of album equivalent units has made artists release albums with excessive track lists.
+In Forbes, Hugh McIntyre noted that the usage of album equivalent units has resulted in artists releasing albums with excessive track lists.
 Brian Josephs from Spin said: "If you're a thirsty (eager for fame or notoriety) pop artist of note, you can theoretically game the system by packing as many as 20 tracks into an album, in the process rolling up more album-equivalent units—and thus album "sales"—as listeners check the album out."
-He also criticized Chris Brown's album Heartbreak on a Full Moon which contains over 40 songs.
+He also criticized Chris Brown's album Heartbreak on a Full Moon, which contains over 40 songs.

 Rolling Stone columnist Tim Ingham observed the figures of Drake's Scorpion and found that 63% of the album's streams on Spotify came from just three songs off the 25-track album.
-Additionally, only six songs accounted for 82% of the album's total stream, meaning that only a quarter of the songs determining the overall success of the album in terms of album-equivalent unit.
-Cherie Hu from NPR felt that album equivalent units often don't reflect actual album because they put further weight on an album's biggest single(s) rather than on all the project's tracks as a whole.
+Additionally, only six songs accounted for 82% of the album's total stream, meaning that only a quarter of the songs determined the overall success of the album in terms of album-equivalent units.
+Cherie Hu from NPR felt that album equivalent units often do not reflect the actual album because they put further weight on an album's biggest single(s) rather than on all the project's tracks as a whole.